SAP-samples/partner-reference-application/README.md

 - Calculate the number of free seats and block overbookings.
 - Create projects for poetry slam events in one click and preview project information on the Poetry Slam Manager UI (here, ERP authorizations must apply in the partner application as well!).
 - As an ERP user, start Poetry Slam Manager from your ERP launchpad and navigate from Poetry Slam Manager to the associated project in the ERP system.
-- Synchronize the status of the poetry slam with the status of the associated project.
 - Make use of a standardized online development environment using SAP Business Application Studio.
 - Use a state-of-the-art web application architecture based on HTML5, Node.js, and SAP HANA Cloud.
 - Make use of a model-driven development based on the SAP Cloud Application Programming Model, core data services (CDS), and SAP Fiori elements.